nootedandrooted/rtl-sdr-close-call-monitor/README.md

    `Scan time for automated frequency blacklisting`: choose between the default value of 60 seconds or a custom value (in seconds).

    The script will then scan the specified frequency range until you interrupt it by pressing Ctrl+C).
 Any frequencies below the squelch level or that are    blacklisted will be skipped.
-Any other frequencies will play an audible alarm.
+Any other frequencies will play an audible alarm in the sound script and in CSV logging script a line will be written to      the CSV file.

-### More about an RTL-SDR here:
+### More about RTL-SDR

 https://www.rtl-sdr.com/about-rtl-sdr/

 It is important to know the basic capabilities of an RTL-SDR before using this script since you'll have to set different parameters correctly in order to have this script work as intented.

+### Sound file

+The sound file: "warning.wav" is from a royalty-free source: https://bigsoundbank.com/detail-2381-aerospace-beep-2.html.

+### Contributing

+If you would like to contribute to this project, feel free to submit a pull request or open an issue.

-License
+### License

 This code is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.